 The Chair of the Department of Military Science may make exceptions to this policy under unusual circumstances.

 MSCI 1180: Leadership & Personal Development

 Practical application of leadership skills and an introduction to military drills and ceremonies.
 Uniforms will be issued to participants.
-The course may be repeated up to four (4) times for credit.
+Repeatable for credit one time.

 MSCI 1181: Tactical Leadership